MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

 ## Getting TDE status from the Activity log

-To allow for monitoring of the database status due to Azure Key Vault key access issues, the following events will be logged to the [Activity Log](/azure/service-health/alerts-activity-log-service-notifications) for the resource ID based on the Azure Resource Manager URL and Subscription+ResourceGroup+ServerName+DatabaseName:
+To allow for monitoring of the database status due to Azure Key Vault key access issues, the following events will be logged to the [Activity Log](/azure/service-health/alerts-activity-log-service-notifications) for the resource ID based on the Azure Resource Manager URL.

+> [!NOTE]
+> Events may take at least 15-30 mins to appear in the Activity Log from the time key vault access issue occurs.

 **Event when the service loses access to the Azure Key Vault key**